clairesunstudio/slidev-dataviz/week1.md

 ![Frontrow Fashion Fingerprints](/images/week1/frontrow-fashion-fingerprints.png)

 <!--
-Onto something more light-hearted - Mike Bostock took photographs from the hundreds of fall collections shown during New York Fashion Week.
+Onto something more light-hearted - Mike Bostock took the photographs taken from the hundreds of fall runway collections shown during New York Fashion Week.

-Color is an important part of the ideas and trends that emerge during Fashion Week.
-Each runway collection is broken into a minimal stack of color bars, then combined to abstract the collection’s hues.
-Interesting technique abtract color palettes using pixels.
+He has many very successful data visualizations, I find this one particularly interesting.
+Color is usually a graphic dimension, and in this dataset, it's also a key data dimension - color is an important part of the ideas and trends that in fashion.
+In the fingerprints grahics, each runway collection is broken into a minimal stack of color bars, then combined to abstract the collection’s hues.
+Interesting technique of abtracting color palettes using pixels.
 -->

 ---